pertan4711/reactris/README.md

 This is the backlog of the bugs and missing features of the app.

+- u should not get any points before start
 - level up does not work
 - simplify config process including/excluding which blocks to use in game
 - random rate should be individual to block